ciwei2015/ppmessage/README.md

 ## DOCUMENTS

-> Read following document to use and develop PPMessage.
+> Read following document to use and develop.
 Check More details on [PPMessage Site](https://ppmessage.com).

 * [Complete english manual](https://ppmessage.gitbooks.io/ppbook-en/content/)

 ## LICENSE

-> Please read license carefully, you can use PPMessage freely under the license.
+> Please read license carefully, you can use PPMessage Lite Server freely under the license.

-PPMessage is open sourced and one domain (including one web site and one app) only, if needs more than one domain deployment you needs contact the author to get commercial permission.
+PPMessage Lite Server target to be used as testing and developing.
+So that only one service user and one domain (including one web site and one app) only, if needs more than one domain deployment you needs contact the author to get commercial permission.

 [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)